yaolingling/install_rackhd_ansible/README.md

 Set up RackHD on ubuntu,

+* Usually we setup a dedicated network for RackHD (we call it RackHD control network), the isc-dhcp-server should only work within this network and all RackHD controlled nodes should be put within this network as well.You need to ensure that the node has two network interfaces.
+Ubuntu 16.04 and Ubuntu 14.04 have different naming for network interfaces, we usually see eth0 and eth1 in Ubuntu 14.04, however enp0s3, enp0s8 in 16.04.
+In 16.04, the name has some relation with the real hardware config, so you may see other names.

 * edit "vi /etc/ansible/hosts", define hosts where RackHD will be installed.
 If you want to install RackHD in localhost and remote nodes.
 You can add the followings lines in '/etc/ansible/hosts'. 'vms' is defined in line 4 of the file 'install_rackhd_ubuntu.yml'.

         [vms]